vol7/kalend/README.md

-# Calend - calendar component for React
+# Kalend - calendar component for React

 Support for: